oconnor663/bao/docs/spec.md

 attack is prevented by using the last node flag to finalize root nodes, which means they cannot collide with any subtree hash in a valid Bao tree.

-## Encoding Format
+## Combined Encoding Format

-The encoding file format is the contents of the the chunks and parent nodes of the tree concatenated together in pre-order (that is a parent, followed by its left subtree, followed by its right subtree), with the 64-bit little-endian unsigned input length prepended to the very front.
+The combined encoding file format is the contents of the the chunks and parent nodes of the tree concatenated together in pre-order (that is a parent, followed by its left subtree, followed by its right subtree), with the 64-bit little-endian unsigned input length prepended to the very front.
 This makes the order of nodes on disk the same as the order in which a depth-first traversal would encounter them, so a reader decoding the tree from beginning to end doesn't need to do any seeking.
 Here's the same example tree above, formatted as an encoded file and shown as hex:

 ```
 input length    |root parent node  |left parent node  |first chunk|second chunk|last chunk